abizzaar/purple-project1/README.md

 ---------

 `$ yarn start:server` will only start the backend server.

-`$ yarn start:client` will start the React app
+`$ yarn start:client` will start the React app.

-`$ yarn start:dev` will start both the React web app and backend server both simultaneously
+`$ yarn start:dev` will start both the React web app and backend server both simultaneously.